openzipkin/zipkin/zipkin-storage/elasticsearch/README.md

 This is a plugin to the Elasticsearch storage component, which uses HTTP by way of [Armeria](https://github.com/line/armeria) and [Jackson](https://github.com/FasterXML/jackson).
-This uses Elasticsearch 5+ features, but is tested against Elasticsearch 7-8.x.
+This uses Elasticsearch 5+ features, but is tested against Elasticsearch 7-8.x and OpenSearch 2.x.

 ## Multiple hosts
 Most users will supply a DNS name that's mapped to multiple A or AAAA